TareqK/Image-Processing-And-Pattern-Recognition-Course/Notes/imageEnhancementInTheSpatialDomain.markdown

 # Image Enhancement in the Spatial Domain

 Some images might be too dark, or too bright, or too noisy.
-Here, we can use image enhancement techniques to improve these images.
+The goal of **Image Enhancement** is to improve these images.
 These are simple **manipulations** on the image, that will help us improve the contrast and remove the noise.
-We do this both when we want to make images look better for human consumption or for computer vision.
+We do this both when we want to make images look better for human consumption and help highlight regions of interest for computer vision.

 Image Enhancement is different from image restoration, in that image restoration aims at restoring an image to its original form/fixing degradation